surajjj258/Underwater-simulation-organisms/README.md

 ## Installation

 To run this project, you will need to have OpenGL and GLUT, freeglut libraries and codeblocks installed.

-Usage:
+### Usage:

-'p': Start the simulation.
+-'p': Start the simulation.
-'i': Increase the speed of the simulation.
+-'i': Increase the speed of the simulation.
-'d': Decrease the speed of the simulation.
+-'d': Decrease the speed of the simulation.

 Menu Options:
 Move: Start moving the simulation.